protonemedia/laravel-paddle/README.md

 * `ProtoneMedia\LaravelPaddle\SubscriptionPaymentSucceeded`
 * `ProtoneMedia\LaravelPaddle\SubscriptionUpdated`

-Each event contains the payload of the webhook.
 When you register a listener to handle the event, the payload is easily accessible:

 ```php
 <?php